mjhablox/Hackathon/2025/README.md

-# Kea DHCP Server Monitoring with eBPF
+# Kea DHCP Server Monitoring with eBPF and Netflix Hollow

-This project implements an eBPF-based monitoring solution for tracking performance metrics of the Kea DHCP server.
+This project implements an eBPF-based monitoring solution for tracking performance metrics of the Kea DHCP server with Netflix Hollow integration.
 It allows real-time observation of various performance indicators without modifying the Kea source code.
-The collected metrics can now be integrated with Netflix Hollow for efficient in-memory storage and access.
+The collected metrics are displayed in a real-time dashboard and can be stored in Netflix Hollow for efficient in-memory access.

 ## Overview

-The monitoring solution tracks the following metrics:
+The system provides end-to-end monitoring capabilities:

+1. **eBPF Metrics Collection**: Lightweight tracing of Kea DHCP server performance
+2. **Netflix Hollow Integration**: Efficient storage and access of metrics data
+3. **Real-time Dashboard**: Browser-based visualization of performance metrics
+4. **Resilient Architecture**: Fault-tolerant operation even when components fail

+### Key Metrics Tracked

 - **Packet Processing Time**: Time taken to process DHCP packets
 - **CPU Usage**: CPU utilization by the Kea server